Biscayne Bay - Miami Beach, Florida

-Captain Carranza offers guided fishing trips to three prime locations in the Miami area—Biscayne Bay, Islamorada, and the Everglades National Park.
+Captain Carranza offers guided fishing trips in the Miami Beach - Biscayne Bay area.

 Biscayne Bay is known to be one of the best places in the world to sightfish for trophy inshore tarpon, redfish, bonefish, elusive permit, snook, sharks, barracuda, Jacks and many other species.